Daughters and Dads Research

-Dads and daughters also reported a very high level of satisfaction, rating the program at 4.9/5 (where 1 = poor and 5 = excellent).
+Dads and daughters also reported a very high level of satisfaction, rating the program 4.9 out of 5.

 Community Randomised Controlled Trial (2016-2017)

 In Phase 2 of the research, Daughters and Dads Active and Empowered was evaluated with 157 Dads and 193 Daughters when delivered by trained facilitators in local Newcastle communities, using a RCT design.

 Fathers and daughters achieved similar improvements to those in the pilot program, even though the program was delivered by trained local facilitators rather than the highly qualified research team.
 Program results have recently been submitted for publication in academic journals.

 Community Roll-Out (2017-2019)

 Phase 3 of Daughters and Dads Active and Empowered saw the program delivered annually by trained facilitators in the Newcastle region, to over 200 dads and 250 daughters.

 During this time, the University of Newcastle research team continued to investigate the impact for dads and daughters on a range of physical; social-emotional wellbeing and parenting measures.